WebsiteBaker-modules/anynews/README.md

 The minimum requirements to get Anynews running on your WebsiteBaker installation are as follows:

 - WebsiteBaker ***2.8.2*** or higher (recommended last stable 2.8.x version)
-- default WebsiteBaker `news` module
+- WebsiteBaker news module
 - PHP ***5.2.2*** or higher (recommended last stable PHP 5.3.x version)
 - Optional: small modification of your template file to enable jQuery support

 ## Installation
-1. download the [Anynews v2.3.0 RC1](https://github.com/downloads/cwsoft/wb-anynews/cwsoft-wb-anynews-v2.3.0-RC1.zip) WebsiteBaker installation package
+1. download the [Anynews v2.3.0](https://github.com/downloads/cwsoft/wb-anynews/cwsoft-wb-anynews-v2.3.0.zip) WebsiteBaker installation package
 2. log into your WebsiteBaker backend and go to the `Add-ons/Modules` section
 3. install the downloaded zip archive via the WebsiteBaker installer